Care that works for ALL of you.

-Building an all-in-one telehealth solution from the ground up—research to launch.
+Building an all-in-one telehealth solution from the ground up: research to launch.
+0 to 100.

 Client

 Kyle Robertson, the visionary mind behind Cerebral (currently valued at $4.8 billion), reached out to me in January about coming on to help him build the "Amazon of telehealth."
-Zealthy's mission is all-encompassing, treating everything from the common cold to anxiety and more, but mainly, it's high-quality, virtual care at affordable prices nationwide.
+Zealthy’s mission is all-encompassing: delivering high-quality virtual care for everything from the common cold to anxiety, all at accessible, affordable prices nationwide.
 How could I not say, "Absolutely, I'm in!" and become a part of this journey?

 Overview

 Zealthy's field expert, Robertson, honed in on the target offerings.
 From this, I crafted multiple medical questionnaires, ensuring clarity and accuracy, detailed our information architecture in a 30-page logic doc, and forged a streamlined design system.
-The culmination of my efforts resulted in crafting over 300 mobile-first web pages.
+The culmination of my efforts resulted in crafting over 300 mobile-first web pages in just 4 months.
 And I maintained open communication with Kyle throughout, faithfully delivering on tight deadlines.

 ROLE